Understanding Your Taxes

-Biweekly paid employees are taxed over six pay periods for the Spring and Autumn semesters and four pay periods for the Summer semester.
+Biweekly paid employees are taxed over six pay periods for the Spring, Summer and Autumn semesters.

-Monthly paid employees are taxed over three pay periods for the Spring and Autumn semesters and two pay periods for the Summer semester.
+Monthly paid employees are taxed over three pay periods for the Spring, Summer and Autumn semesters.

 Paycheck Modeler, located in Employee Self Service under Other Payroll Information, may be used to estimate a net check by adding the tuition assistance taxable amount per pay to the Earnings step, then continuing through the Deductions and Taxes steps to calculate a net pay check.
 The Taxes step will also allow hypothetical changes to the W-4 exemptions and recalculate the check using the changed information.
 To request W-4 exemption changes within the payroll system, please use the W-4 Tax Information page in Employee Self Service.